pryv/dev-site/source/guides/data-modelling.md

 ## Introduction

 Data in Pryv is organized in "streams" and "events":
 - **Streams** are the main way of encoding context for events.
-They act as folders in which data is stored ("Health", "Geolocation", etc), and follow a tree structure.
+They act as folders in a file system ("Health", "Geolocation", etc), and follow a tree structure with multiple roots.
 - **Events** are the primary unit of content in Pryv.io.
-They correspond to files that are inserted in corresponding folders.
+They are similar to files that are inserted in their corresponding folders.
 An event is a timestamped piece of typed data (e.g `note/txt`), and belongs to one or multiple streams.
 It can either have a type from the [list of standard event types](https://api.pryv.com/event-types/) or a custom type that can be created for the intended use case.

 Let's take the example of a Pryv.io user who wants to keep track of his health metrics and his physical activity using a smartwatch.
 A simple and intuitive way to model his data would be to use two streams, "Health Profile" and "Smartwatch":
 - "**Health Profile**" corresponds to the health metrics of the user, with for example, the sub-streams "**Height**" and "**Weight**" in which the height and weight measurements are respectively added (events of type `length/cm` and `mass/kg` respectively).